How To Use Creole Red Bean Seasoning

 Maybe you’re a seasoned cook with a little too much on your plate right now.
 Or you’re new-ish to New Orleans classics and need some gentle guidance.
 Either way, there’s a time and a place for simpler (yet still delicious) red beans and rice.
-And it calls for Camellia Creole Red Beans Mix – our famous Red Kidney Beans combined with a bold seasoning packet for perfect flavor.
+And it calls for Camellia Creole Red Bean Seasoning — a tried-and-true blend of authentic Creole spices and vegetables you can use to season a pot of Camellia Red Kidney Beans to perfection.

-Camellia Creole Red Beans Mix is gluten free, high fiber and easy to prepare.
-And it has the key ingredients you need to make the best red beans and rice: our signature Red Kidney Beans + a bold seasoning packet that gives you the kind of nuanced, savory, foolproof flavor that tastes like you’ve been adding a little of this and a little of that to the pot all day long.
+Camellia Creole Red Bean Seasoning is all natural, gluten free, and easy to use.
+It has the key spices and vegetables you need to make the best red beans, with the kind of nuanced, savory, foolproof flavor that tastes like you’ve been adding a little of this and a little of that to the pot all day long.

-Once your red beans are nice and soft, serve over hot cooked rice with some fried chicken or pork chops on the side.
-Sprinkle with chopped green onion, offer up some hot sauce and delight in the fact that this time, you took an easier route — but just as delicious — to a tried and true favorite.
+Once your red beans are nice and soft, serve with hot cooked rice alongside some cornbread or French bread.
+Sprinkle with chopped green onions, offer up some hot sauce, and delight in the fact that this time, you took an easier route — but just as delicious — to a tried and true favorite.